Specialized Chiropractor Clinic

 Sketch, Invision, Zeplin

-With this project, I had to learn all about the world of chiropractic care.
-The clinic does three-hour sessions specializing in patients with physical limitations.
-The Problem: Altogether, they needed a fresh look that would have them stand out, convert users to new dedicated clients, or book sessions for loyal ones.
+With this project, I dove deep into the world of chiropractic care to find out how I can help align their goals with their new website before launch.
+The clinic strategically positioned themselves to specialize in three-hour sessions for patients with physical limitations.
+The Problem: Create a fresh look that would have them stand out, convert users to new dedicated clients, and book sessions for loyal ones.
 This was a cause I felt like I could get behind.

 During our meeting I received a website from a clinic based in California that would be my primary inspiration for their highly specialized clients.
 They admitted to me that the site’s function, up to this point, was to generate leads for the occasional job application and a landing page for their contact information.